English cricket team in Australia in 1894–95

 The England cricket team toured Australia and Ceylon in 1894–95.
 The team, captained by Andrew Stoddart, played 24 matches in total, of which it won 10, drew 10 and lost 4.
 In first-class cricket, the team played 12, won 8 and lost 4.

 Five Test matches were played.
 England won 3–2 after Australia had recovered from 0–2 down to 2–2 with the final match a true decider.
-The first Test, won by England, was the first of only three Tests in history to be won by a side forced to follow on.
+The first Test, won by England, was the first of only four Tests in history to be won by a side forced to follow on.

 In addition to the Test series, England played first-class matches against the Australian colonial teams: New South Wales, Queensland, South Australia and Victoria.